 PAYMENT DEADLINE: Payment of tuition is due within seven calendar days after the start of the first course, unless full balance of the program will be covered by your employer or financial aid.
-Students may view and pay their accounts online at www.ben.edu/MyBenU from any on-campus computer or access MyBenU via BenUConnect at www.ben.edu/MyBenU.
+Students may view and pay their accounts online at ben.edu/MyBenU from any on-campus computer or access MyBenU via BenUConnect at www.ben.edu/benuconnect from off-campus.
+Instructions on how to make an online payment are found at ben.edu/MyBenU.